(For treatment side effects and complications only)

-Our patients' lounge is located on the first floor next to the Mersey Ward and is a great place to relax.
+Our patients' lounge is located on the first floor next to the Sulby Ward and is a great place to relax.
 Activities taking place include; craft and relaxation classes, and church services.
 A timetable of activities is available.

 Representatives of the different religious faiths visit the wards regularly.
 We hold services in the patients' lounge and on Sundays a service is held in the chapel located in the hospital grounds.
 We can also arrange for Holy Communion to be held on the wards.

 Research shows that there are many therapeutic benefits in having contact with animals, particularly for children and older people, with the contact helping to normalise situations that can be anything but normal for patients.

 Therapy Dogs Nationwide (http://therapydogsnationwide.org/) is a national charity that sees volunteers taking dogs into hospitals to be handled by patients.

 Here at the Centre, we have our very own therapy dog, Callie, who visits the centre two days each week with her owner Sue Yates, to bring a smile to our patients.

 Patients without problems and with permission from their doctor can go home for the weekend (using private transport) after treatment on a Friday and return on the Monday at 09:00am.

 If required, an ambulance service is available to provide transport for weekend leave to patients living in the Gwynedd area.

 If you become unwell at the weekend, you should telephone your ward and talk to a nurse.
 If necessary, we can arrange for re-admission.